 Please ensure Javascript is enabled for purposes of website accessibility Mesothelioma Case - Pride Legal

-If you or a loved one has been diagnosed with mesothelioma, we invite you to contact us at Pride Legal for legal counseling or any further questions.
-To protect your rights, hire someone who understands them.
+If you or a loved one has received a mesothelioma diagnosis, we invite you to contact us at Pride Legal for legal help or any further questions.
+To protect your legal rights, hire someone who understands them.
+Our experienced mesothelioma lawyer team offers a free case evaluation to discuss your legal matters and unique exposure history.

-Facing malignant mesothelioma can be emotionally, physically, and financially draining.
+Facing malignant mesothelioma, an asbestos-related disease, can be emotionally, physically, and financially draining.
 The most important thing for you to do is to focus on your recovery.
-You shouldn’t have to worry about mounting expenses during your recovery.
+You shouldn’t have to worry about mounting expenses, medical insurance costs, or financial pressure during your recovery.

 We understand you’re going through a difficult time.
 That’s why we won’t charge you a dime.

-Pride Legal’s attorneys work pro bono, which means your attorney will only get paid if you do.
+Pride Legal’s mesothelioma attorneys work on a contingency fee basis, which means your mesothelioma lawyer will only get paid if you do.
+There are no upfront costs, and our mesothelioma law firm provides an initial consultation at no charge.

 How much is my Mesothelioma case worth?

-In 2016, the Mealey’s Litigation Report found that the average trial for a mesothelioma case is $2.4 million, and the average mesothelioma settlement is between $1 million and 1.4 million.
-Depending on the circumstances, your case may be worth much more.
+In 2016, the Mealey’s Litigation Report found that the average trial verdicts for a mesothelioma case resulted in $2.4 million, and the average mesothelioma settlement is between $1 million and 1.4 million.
+Depending on the circumstances, jurisdiction, and your exposure history, your case may be worth much more.

 Does exposure to asbestos cause mesothelioma?

-Through intense research, scientists have discovered that individuals exposed to asbestos are up to 50x more likely to develop mesothelioma during their lifetime.
+Through intense research and expert testimony from medical experts, scientists have discovered that individuals exposed to asbestos hazards at jobsites or through asbestos-contaminated products are up to 50x more likely to develop mesothelioma during their lifetime.

 How long after exposure to asbestos can mesothelioma develop?

-The overwhelming majority of mesothelioma cases start out as lawsuits and end in a settlement before ever entering the courtroom.
+The overwhelming majority of mesothelioma cases start out as civil litigation lawsuits and end in a settlement before ever entering the courtroom through negotiating settlements.

-In the slight chance the mesothelioma case goes to trial, a judge or jury will come to a verdict, often awarding compensation and punitive damages to the victim of mesothelioma.
+In the slight chance the mesothelioma case goes to trial, a judge or jury will come to a verdict in legal proceedings, often awarding compensation and punitive damages through jury awards to the victim of mesothelioma.
+Significant verdicts in asbestos litigation have helped many families.

 To strengthen your mesothelioma case, keep a record of the following:

-• The city in which the claim was filed
+• The city and jurisdiction in which the claim was filed

 • Proof of negligence by the companies being sued

-• Lost wages or future loss of income
+• Lost wages, lost income, or future loss of income

-• All past, present, and future medical bills, including rehabilitation costs.
+• All past, present, and future medical bills, including rehabilitation costs and in-home nursing care

 How long does it take to reach a Mesothelioma settlement?

-Mesothelioma cases vary in time length.
-A Pride Legal Mesothelioma Attorney will work diligently to obtain maximum compensation in a timely manner.
-In some cases, victims of mesothelioma may receive compensation within a few months.
+Mesothelioma cases vary in time length depending on the jurisdiction and case complexity.
+A Pride Legal lawyer will work diligently to obtain maximum compensation in a timely manner through settlement talks or trial.
+In some cases, victims of mesothelioma may receive compensation from asbestos trust funds within a few months.
+Our case evaluation process ensures efficient handling of your mesothelioma legal help needs.

 Are Mesothelioma settlements taxable?

 Many victims of mesothelioma often wonder if mesothelioma settlements are taxable.
-While compensation for lost wages, future loss of income, and emotional distress are taxable, compensation for medical expenses is not.
+While compensation for lost wages, lost income, future loss of income, and emotional distress are taxable, compensation for medical expenses and medical insurance reimbursements is not.

 Who is compensated in a wrongful death settlement?